 a346d709ab81d86c2739a3ab2466fc8b867a86dc.gif

-Registration for the 4th Global Mental Health Advocacy Forum is now open!
+Registration for the 4th Global Mental Health Advocacy Forum

 The Global Mental Health Advocacy Forum 2026 is the fourth annual event organised by the Global Mental Health Action Network (the Action Network).
 It is the largest and most inclusive convening of advocates and civil society stakeholders focused on mental health policy.
 Over three days, we will be learning about the incredible work taking place within local communities, at a national level, regionally and globally to enhance our joint advocacy and influencing efforts towards better mental health for all.